MaximKomlev/VideoPlayersViewController/README.md

 # UIView zooming/transitioning and custom layouting
 Demo of UIView full-screen transitioning / zooming, and custom layouting of UIViews list.

-In this project I would cover some architecture challenges/problems developer facing when designing application to manage collection of video players to play as recordings such to play real time streaming utilizing native player or custom one.
+In this project I would cover some architecture challenges/problems developer facing when designing application to manage collection of video players to play as recordings, such to play real time streaming utilizing native player or custom one.

 I do not introduce bicycle here, it is mostly like a helpful tips for them who are going implement zooming/scaling video playback, implement custom transitioning to/from full-screen, and manage multiple playbacks at the same time.

-First, from what I would like to start, it is debt how to represent list of playbacks.
+First, from what I would like to start, it is dept how to represent list of playbacks.
 It depends on,
 if it is just application like a youtube or library of recordings, probably you will not want to allow playing simultaneously a few players, since it is not common user experience for such cases.
 Then probably you will need one, maximum two players a time.
 And what actually you need to show for user it is list of recordings with thumbnails each of them.
 And general ***UIViewCollection*** works well here.